ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### Understanding the graph walk (advanced)

-To observe and understand how KVScheduler walks through the graph to process transactions, define environment variable `KVSCHED_LOG_GRAPH_WALK` before the agent is started, which will enable verbose logs showing how the graph nodes get visited by the scheduling algorithm.
+To observe and understand how KVScheduler walks through the graph to process transactions, define environment variable `KVSCHED_LOG_GRAPH_WALK` before the agent is started, which will enable verbose logs showing how the graph nodes are visited by the scheduling algorithm.

 The scheduler may visit a graph node in one of the transaction processing stages:

 1. graph refresh
 2. transaction simulation
 3. transaction execution